 Democrats push to extend control of House for two more years

-Republicans were hoping to oust some of the 29 Democrats in districts Trump won in 2016, mostly freshmen, in places like Iowa, Oklahoma City, Salt Lake City, rural New Mexico, upstate New York and Virginia.
+Elsewhere, progressive star Rep. Alexandria Ocasio-Cortez was reelected from her New York City district.
+And both parties’ No. 3 House leaders, Democrat James Clyburn of South Carolina and Republican Liz Cheney of Wyoming, won their contests easily.

-Democrats pushed to seal control of the House for two more years Tuesday as they banked on their health care focus, dominant fundraising and broad suburban indignation with President Donald Trump to make their majority in the chamber even larger.
+The night’s initial returns offered few surprises, with the scores of both parties’ incumbents from safe districts easily reelected.
+But dozens of hotly fought races remained undecided into the evening.

-Republicans were hoping to oust some of the 29 Democrats in districts Trump won in 2016, mostly freshmen, in places like Iowa, Oklahoma City, Salt Lake City, rural New Mexico, upstate New York and Virginia.
+Republicans were hoping to oust some of the 29 Democrats in districts Trump won in 2016, mostly freshmen, in districts ranging from upstate New York to rural New Mexico.

 But nearly all Democratic incumbents in potentially vulnerable districts were outspending their GOP challengers, often by vast margins.
-Democrats were also aiming millions at Republican-held seats from areas around Atlanta, Cincinnati, Dallas, Houston and Indianapolis, and even GOP strongholds like Little Rock, Arkansas, western Colorado and Alaska.
+Democrats were also aiming millions at Republican-held seats from suburbs in Georgia, Texas and Indiana and even GOP strongholds like Little Rock, Arkansas, western Colorado and Alaska.

 Both parties’ operatives agreed that the GOP was mostly playing defense and would be fortunate to limit Democratic gains to a modest single digits.
 Democrats control the House 232-197, with five open seats and one independent.
 It takes 218 seats to control the chamber.